Solukhumbu District: Geography

 Solukhumbu is one of three Himalayan districts within Province No. 1, positioned on the west-by-northwestern corner of the province.
 It spans a total area of 3312 km2.
 It is geographically situated between latitudes 27°20'39" and 28°6'24" North, and longitudes 86°0'21" and 87°0'1" East.
 Its north border includes the world's highest peak 8848 m (Mount Everest); and the district's lowest point is at 600 m (Tuintar) above sea level.
 The district is bordered by Sankhuwasabha in the east, Bhojpur in the south-east, Khotang and Okhaldhunga in the south, Bagmati Province in the west and Tibet (China) in the north.

+Salleri, the headquarters of the district, is situated 267 km northeast of the capital Kathmandu and 300 km north of the provincial capital of Biratnagar (by road).

 The diverse geography of Solukhumbu district is marked by three distinct levels:

 Khumbu Himal (Highland mountains)

 This region is home to the Mahalangur Himal and other Himalayan mountain ranges.
 Situated on the northern border with Tibet, it hosts some of the world's highest peaks, including Mount Everest (8,848m), Lhotse (8,516m), Makalu (8,485m), Cho Oyu (8,201m), Gyachung Kang (7,952m), among others.